widok/widok/docs/chapters/06-widgets.md

   .show(btn.click.head.map(_ => false))
 ```

 ``show()`` expects a Boolean channel.
 Depending on the values that are sent to the channel a widget is shown or not.
-Here, we hide the widget as soon as we click the button.
+Here, the widget is hidden as soon as we click the button.

-Data propagation mechanisms are explained in more detail in the [next chapter](#reactive-programming).
+Data propagation mechanisms are explained in more detail in the next chapter ['Reactive programming'](#reactive-programming).

 ## Composed widgets
 Widok provides a couple of composed widgets without external rendering dependencies.
 They are defined in the package ``org.widok.widgets``: